simondbm/visualizer-docs/docs/api/c-api/visualizer-api/controllers/models-controller.md

 ---
-id: controllers
+id: models-controller
-title: Controllers
+title: ModelsController
 display_sidebar: apiSidebar
-sidebar_label: Controllers
+sidebar_label: ModelsController
 hide_title: true
 ---

-# Controllers
+# ModelsController

 A controller is responsible for controlling the way that a user interacts with an MVC application.
 A controller contains the flow control logic for an ASP.NET MVC application.
 A controller determines what response to send back to a user when a user makes a browser request.